The first step in building an OpenVPN 2.x configuration is to establish a PKI (public key infrastructure). The PKI consists of:

 This security model has a number of desirable features from the VPN perspective:

-- The server only needs its own certificate/key — it doesn’t need to know the individual certificates of every client which might possibly connect to it.
+- The server only needs its own certificate/key — it doesn’t need to know the individual certificates of every client that might connect to it.

 - The server will only accept clients whose certificates were signed by the master CA certificate (which we will generate below).
 And because the server can perform this signature verification without needing access to the CA private key itself, it is possible for the CA key (the most sensitive key in the entire PKI) to reside on a completely different machine, even one without a network connection.